EDUCBA

 2. Intermediate

 a.
-Chmod – Sometimes, when we need to write into the file that is write-protected, we need to change the permissions given to a file or directory.
+Chmod – Sometimes, when we write into a write-protected file, we need to change the permissions given to a file or directory.
 Here ‘chmod’ command is used to give suitable permissions.
 But one should know the pattern for giving permissions.

 Permissions are given as rwxrwxrwx